Out of stock

 Safe and sturdy holster with belt (If in doubt, call 408-892-5460 to discuss)

-Inside the waistband holsters are okay.
+Inside the waistband holsters are preferred.
 Appendix is okay.

-Prepare 200 rounds or 50 rounds of conventional handgun training ammo accordingly.
-Frangible pistol ammo is optional, and is preferable as it produces less hazardous fragments upon obliterating on steel targets.
+300 rounds of conventional or frangible handgun training ammo.
+Frangible pistol ammo is optional, but is preferable as it produces less hazardous fragments upon obliterating on steel targets.

 Make sure optics are zeroed properly ahead of time.